AWS Automated Backups

 Redshift Automated Backups

-- Amazon Redshift enables automated backups, by default
+- Amazon Redshift enables automated backups by default.

-- Redshift also allows manual snapshots of the data warehouse
+- Redshift also allows manual snapshots of the data warehouse.

 EC2 EBS Backups

-- EBS snapshots are region specific and can be copied between AWS regions
+- EBS snapshots are region-specific and can be copied between AWS regions

 AWS Certification Exam Practice Questions